 July 10, 2013.
 This morning, the Institute on Economic and Tax Policy (ITEP) released a report that estimates that unauthorized immigrants currently pay $744 million in state and local taxes in New York State, a number that would increase to $968 million if these same immigrants were granted legal status.
 The share of family income paid in state and local taxes would increase from 7.1 percent to 8.4 percent.

 In this new report, ITEP takes an analysis it first did … (read more)

 June 27, 2013.
 A Newsday op-ed by David Dyssegaard Kallick stresses the need for labor standards enforcement as part of comprehensive immigration reform.

 Paying people off the books is, of course, illegal.
 But does it happen?
 We know it does.

 The good news is that there’s no great mystery about how to stop it.
 Labor departments — at the state and federal level — are responsible for enforcing workplace standards.
-They are the ones who can ensure that employers… (read more)
+They are the ones who can ensure that employers are … (read more)

 June 4, 2013.
 A new report from the Fiscal Policy Institute shows that legalizing undocumented immigrants, paired with labor standards enforcement, would boost economic productivity.
 Reform would remove barriers to advancement for newly legalized immigrants, create a level playing field for businesses, and align our systems of taxation, social services, and social insurance so that they would function as they are supposed to.

-“Immigration reform, done right, would be good for immigrants, but it… (read more)
+“Immigration reform, done right, would be good for immigrants, but it would also be good for all … (read more)